Skip to content

 An FHA loan may be the better fit if:

-• you are buying in an ineligible USDA area
+• You are buying in an area that is not USDA-eligible

-If you qualify for USDA, it can be difficult to beat the zero-down structure and lower monthly fees.
-If you do not qualify for USDA, FHA is often the next strongest low-down-payment option, although conventional loans allow down payments as low as 3% for qualifying buyers.
+If you qualify for USDA, the zero-down structure and lower annual fee can be difficult to beat.
+If you do not qualify for USDA, FHA may be a practical low-down-payment option, although conventional loans can also allow down payments as low as 3% for some eligible buyers.

 The Bottom Line